How Weight Loss Pills Have Changed — and What That Means for Safety

 Weight Loss Drug Options

-For many patients today, a decision about which weight loss medication to try may come down to several factors, including what other medications they take, which drugs are covered by insurance or are most affordable, and whether people prefer pills or injected medicines, Dr. Jay says.
+For many people today, choosing a weight loss medication may come down to several factors, including what other medications they take, which drugs their insurance covers, affordability, and whether they prefer pills or injected medicines, Dr. Jay says.

-“I advise people to speak to their physician to choose an initial medication and see how they respond,” Jay says.
+“I advise people to speak to their physician to choose an initial medication and see how they respond,” says Jay.
 “It’s not uncommon to switch medications or have to add a second or third medication.”

-Here’s what you need to know about the prescription weight loss drugs that are currently approved.
+Here’s what you need to know about currently approved prescription weight loss drugs.

 Tirzepatide (Zepbound)